🗃

 The Princess’s eyes were different from left to right.
 The difference was as faint as the desert night onyx and the shadows on a rock lit up in predawn there but

-she’d always let her eyes beated her to it whenever she looked at her own face.
+she’d always let her eyes beaten her to it whenever she looked at her own face.
 The princess lived according to the will of her eyes.
 Most people would consider their eyes to be their own, but for some people, their eyes were older and wiser than they were.

 The princess was suspicious of anyone who used the word "gifted”.
-The princess had always been in where there was no one who was not gifted, and the term "gifted" seemed to her like a decorared cake that needed to be sliced and sold in the showcase to differentiate it.
+The princess had always been in where there was no one who was not gifted, and the term "gifted" seemed to her like a decorated cake that needed to be sliced and sold in the showcase to differentiate it.

-The princess was sensitive about capitalist ideas because she knew the history of women, even if this is in old fairly tale.
+The princess was sensitive about capitalist ideas because she knew the history of women, even if this is in an old fairly tale.

-Now that her legs had a firm grip on the ground, the princess in the country a short distance away asked again about the whitewashed two-story house, refraining from a second cup of tea, but asking the sharp-eyed woman to show her the squirrel.
+Now that her legs had a firm grip on the ground, the princess in the country a short distance away asked again about the cube whitewashed two-story house, refraining from a second cup of tea, but asking the sharp-eyed woman to show her the squirrel.

 Without replying, she presented the box to the princess and opened its lid.